js216/CeNTREX/README.md

 what fields are required for a given control type can be obtained from the `read_from_file()` function of the `DeviceConfig` class.

+Most all devices will have a checkbox to determine whether the devices is enabled.
+For example:

+    [enabled]
+    label = Device enabled
+    type = QCheckBox
+    tristate = True
+    row = 0
+    col = 0
+    value = 2

+This has to be a tristate checkbox, and the three states have the following
+meanings: 1 = connect to the device, but do not read data from it; 2 = connect to the device and read data from it; 0 = leave the device alone.

 Note that config classes can also generate default options that don't need to be specified in the `.ini` files.
 See `set_defaults()` methods in the `Config` classes for examples.

-For `double_connect` devices, these the constructor of the device driver defines the data type and shape, and when starting control, the program instantiates the driver in order to access these parameters to correctly initialize storage.
+For `double_connect` devices, the device driver constructor defines the data type and shape, and when starting control, the program instantiates the driver in order to access these parameters to correctly initialize storage.
 However, for some devices it may be undesirable to instantiate the device driver twice.
 For such devices, the data type and shape have to be specified in the `.ini` file using the `data_type` and `data_shape` options in the `[device]` section of the file.

 ## Error handling